Two Genius, Jam-Packed Itineraries for the Perfect Day at Philadelphia Zoo

 Next, head left and enjoy the McNeil Avian Center, where guests can discover over 100 magnificent birds — including rare and endangered — from around the world.
 The immersive exhibit is home to birds like the Victoria Crowned Pigeon, the Guam Kingfisher and Rhinoceros Hornbill amongst others.

 After you’re done sleuthing out your favorite fowl, make a trip to the African Plains to check out an array of beloved hoofed animals.
 Say hello to southern white rhinoceros, (one of the the heaviest animals at Zoo!), the giraffe family and hippos.
 There are also African birds and gazelles across the way.

 Wind down at The Watering Hole, Philadelphia Zoo’s new beer garden, presented by the Victory Brewing Company.
 Complete with cool seating under colorful umbrellas, the garden serves up a brewery-approved list of beer, wine and soft drinks with some tasty treats like grilled bratwurst, flatbreads and pretzel rivets.
 (Be sure to indulge in the “On Tap” menu, featuring summer sips like Troegs Sunshine Pils and Victory Summer Love Ale!)

 Download the app, nab your tickets and kick-start your Philadelphia Zoo adventure.
-We’ll see you there!This post is a sponsored collaboration between Philadelphia Zoo and Philadelphia magazine's advertising department.
+We’ll see you there!This is a paid partnership between Philadelphia Zoo and Philadelphia Magazine's City/Studio